actuaxcrl/actuaxcrl.github.io/README.md

 # actuaxcrl.github.io
 ## Welcome to Mary's Github Page!
 Hello po!
-I'm Mary, a student from Ateneo de Naga University, a Eccedentesiast & Slubberdegullion
+I'm Mary, a student from Ateneo de Naga University, a Eccedentesiast & Slubberdegullion Some of my friends call me "Jollibee" because of my second name that looks like the name jollibee.
+So I just embraced that name and I'm happy because it also give them smiles in their faces whenever they hear that name "Jollibee". <33

+"Jan 14-15" :heart: fav date

 **[JHS PORTAL](https://jhsportal.adnu.edu.ph/)**